Sample Terms and Conditions Template and Examples

 Updates & Notifications

 Drafting terms and conditions is not a one-time thing.
-You will need to review these regularly to make sure that you keep up with any changes in your business or products offered as well as with applicable legislation.
+You will need to review and update them regularly to make sure that you keep up with any changes in your business or products offered as well as with applicable regulations.
+As a bonus, it’ll help deter others from plagiarizing your terms as they’ll have to regularly revisit them.

-Let your users know how they will be made aware of these changes.
-You could for example mention that you will update the date at the top of your T&Cs page in the case of minor changes but notify your users via email or a pop-up in your mobile app should there be any significant modifications.
+Let your customers know how they will be made aware of these changes.
+You could for example mention that you will update the date at the top of your terms and conditions page in the case of minor changes.
+But notify your users via email or some other more-involved method should there be any significant modifications.

 Where to Display Your Terms and Conditions?